okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 Make data discoverable
 ======================

-Open data is nothing without users.
+:term:`Open data` is nothing without users.
 You need to be able to make sure that people can find the source material.
 This section will cover different approaches.

 The most important thing is to provide a neutral space which is easy which can overcome both inter-agency politics and future budget cycles.